no-stack-dub-sack/apexdox-vs-code/README.md

 # apexdoc2-vs-code README

-ApexDoc2 is A fast, reliable, and configurable documentation generator for Salesforce Apex .cls files, using a JavaDoc-like inline comment syntax.
-Tell ApexDoc2 where your class files are, and it will generate a set of static HTML pages that fully document each class, including its properties, methods, enums, and annotations.
+ApexDoc2 is A fast, reliable, and configurable documentation generator for Salesforce Apex .cls files, that works with both DX and non-DX projects.
+ApexDoc2 uses a JSDoc-like inline comment syntax.
+Simply tell ApexDoc2 where your class files are, and it will generate a set of static HTML pages that fully document each class, including its properties, methods, enums, and annotations.

 ## Features

 - Run ApexDoc2 and immediately launch your docs using the extension's built-in static server.
+- Supports documenting .cls files across multiple source directories for DX projects.
-- Customizable project "Home" page, banner, and Class Group pages.
+- Customizable project "Home page", banner, and Class Group pages.
-- Documentation can be easily linked to source code hosted on GitHub.
+- Links class, method, prop, and enum signatures to source code hosted on GitHub.
 - Customize the favicon, and/or use your own logo, and other static assets in your docs.
 - Produces clean, readable HTML output (complements of [pretty](https://github.com/jonschlinkert/pretty)).
 - Includes easy-to-use commands and completion items for contextually stubbing ApexDoc2 comment blocks.
-- Adds ApexDoc2 comment block syntax highlighting to the Apex language's grammar to make your comment blocks stylish and easier to read.
+- Includes customized syntax highlighting to make your ApexDoc2 comment blocks stand out and easier to read.

+## ApexDoc2 Sample Documentation
+Check out our ApexDoc2 sample docs to get a feel for what ApexDoc2 documentation looks like: https://apexdoc2-sample-docs.surge.sh.
+The repository that these docs were created from lives [here](https://github.com/no-stack-dub-sack/apexdoc2-sample-app).
+If you'd like to easily test out different settings, install the extension and clone the repo; the settings that the sample was created from are checked-in in the `.vscode/settings.json` file.

+Feel free to tweak different [settings](#extension-settings), run `ApexDoc2: Run` from the command pallette, and `ApexDoc2: Open Docs` to generate new documentation and preview the changes locally!

 ## Commands
 You can launch the following commands via the command pallette (<kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>):